Let's do it together Let's do it together

 Create a sense of calm in your garden with the gentle trickling sound of a water feature.
 This is also a perfect opportunity to inject a different material to add texture into your garden – a tactile rock for traditional gardens or smooth, shiny stainless steel for adding to the clean cut lines of a modern garden.

-To stimulate your sight, you could also bring in some pops of bright bold colour by giving your fences and garden furniture a splash of paint.
-From shocking pinks to daringly dark navy, there’s plenty to choose from for both wood and metal, although you will need to use a primer base for metals.
+To stimulate your sight, you could also bring in some pops of bright, bold colour by giving your fences and garden furniture a splash of paint.
+From striking pinks to daringly dark navy, there’s plenty to choose from for both wood and metal, although it's always a good idea to use a primer base for metals.

 Generate intrigue by blurring the lines